emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `single`

-  Single mode
+  Single mode.
+Must be set to 'single' when Redis server is running in single mode.

 - pool_size: <code>pos_integer()</code>
   * default:
   `8`

-  Size of the connection pool.
+  Size of the connection pool towards the bridge target service.

 - password: <code>binary()</code>